labgem/PPanGGOLiN/docs/user/PangenomeAnalyses/pangenomeAnnotation.md

 Otherwise, by default, any CDS overlapping RNA genes will be deleted as they are often false positive calls.
 You can prevent this filtering by using the `--allow_overlap` option.

-Additionally, the `--kingdom archaea` option can be utilized when working with archaea genomes to specify Infernal's RNA annotation model.
+Additionally, the `--kingdom archaea` option can be provided when working with archaea genomes to specify Infernal's RNA annotation model.

 ### Use annotation files for your pangenome